8v4376btzh8c7qi45bait6/Project-Robot-Karel/README.md

-This is he grid of our robot´s world.
+This is the grid of our robot´s world.